tylerlewis1/db/README.md

 ### Remove

 This endpoint is a POST request.
 It will remove the entry from the databace with the ticket id given.
-The request will look like "http://mywebserver.com:3000/remove/"Ticket id"".
+The request will look like "http://mywebserver.com:3000/remove/Ticket id".
 <br>
 Responce: Satus Code 200 Done

 ### Set
 This endpoint is a POST request.
 It will change the status of entry from the databace with the new status given.
-The request will look like "http://mywebserver.com:3000/set"".
+The request will look like "http://mywebserver.com:3000/set".
 <br>
 Body:
 ```javascript